 These documents outline our services performance over the financial year and highlights our successes and achievements as well as identifying areas where we can improve service delivery with the help of our tenants and service users.

 We are always looking for ideas on how we can improve and would value your opinion on how well you feel we have done.
-If you would like to make comment on this report please call us on 01506 280000, email us at TP@westlothian.gov.uk or fill in the slip at the end of the Landlord Report and post it to us.
+If you would like to make comment on our Landlord reports please email us at TP@westlothian.gov.uk or using one of the methods on the Contacting the Council page.

 We would like to thank the members of our Tenants' and Editorial Panel for their dedication and commitment in working with us to produce these reports.